Goodbye (Air Supply song)

 "Goodbye" is a song by English/Australian soft rock duo Air Supply, from their twelfth album The Vanishing Race.
 Released as a single in 1993, it was an Adult Contemporary chart hit, peaking at No. 48.
-In the UK, the song peaked at No. 66.
+In the UK, the song peaked at No. 66, their third highest charting single there, after "All Out of Love" (#11) and "Even the Nights Are Better" (#44).
 The song was more successful in Asia, particularly in the Philippines and Indonesia.

 Charts

 Cover versions

 "Goodbye" has been covered by several artists: